kaiserLemon/L3-Kathleen16-Mk.1/README.md

 Once it's done, we translate an algorithm written in assembly language (MIPS) into a series of 0 and 1 we can execute with the circuits created earlier.

 Additionnally, we re-wrote the pseudo-instructions not supported by the processor (like "and" , "not", "or") in "native" instructions understandable for the Kathleeen 16.

+Warning : The ".circ" file can only be opened with the software Logisim.